-Land and Buildings are recognised initially at cost and subsequently measured at fair value less accumulated depreciation and impairment.
+Land and Buildings are recognised initially at cost and subsequently measured at fair value less accumulated depreciation and accumulated impairment loss.

-Plant, Equipment and Vehicles are recognised initially at cost and subsequently measured at fair value less accumulated depreciation and impairment.
+Plant, Equipment and Vehicles are recognised initially at cost and subsequently measured at fair value less accumulated depreciation and accumulated impairment loss.
 Depreciated historical cost is generally a reasonable proxy for fair value because of the short lives of the assets concerned.